brucedkyle/architectures/docs/sustainableenterprise/sustainableenterprise.md

 - [Smart energy](./energy.md).
 Reduce the energy costs in your enterprise.
 - [Green IT](./greenit.md).
 Manage cloud costs, reduce energy consumption in your data centers.
 - [Sustainable facilities](./sustainablefacility.md).
 Improve your organization's capital project management capabilities.
-- [Product lifecycle management](./productlifecycle.md).
+- [Asset lifecycle management](./assetlifecycle.md).
 Track assets and associate material components, track the handling of hazardous waste, and monitor and forecast against zero waste targets.

 For a supply chain overview, see [Supply chain optimization](../supplychain/supplychain.md).

 ## Action Guide

+Rather than pigeonholing ESG into the realm of compliance and reporting, leaders that elevate its role can drive engagement, inspire innovation, improve operations—and unify ecosystem partners around shared strategic goals.

 From a high-level perspective, the **Action Guide** represents a future state for organizations considering a comprehensive commitment.
 The idea is to outline a set steps that can be prioritized to reach that future state by adding new functionality to your existing systems.